 To make an espresso, shoot boiling water under high pressure through finely ground up coffee beans and then pour into a tiny mug.
 Sounds simple right?
 Well, it’s surprisingly difficult to master.
 Espressos are the purest coffee experience you can get, and while they’re not for everyone, it can be a truly singular drinking experience when you find a good brew.

-The most Aussie coffees available are the long black and the flat white – as both originated in Australia and New Zealand.
+The two most Kiwi coffees available are the long black and the flat white – as both originated in New Zealand and Australia.
 For a flat white, the steamed milk from the bottom of the jug (which is usually not so frothy, but rather creamy) is poured over a shot of espresso.
 It is now popular among mums and dads at school fetes who are desperately trying to stay awake.

 Hot water is poured into a cup, and then two shots of espresso are poured into the water.
 If you do the inverse of this, it will result in an Americano.
 Long blacks can be quite strong, and have more crema (a creamy foam that tops espresso shots) than an Americano.